sonaliviniramesh-web/brute-force-detection-windows-logs/README.md

 In real-world environments, such activity may indicate an attacker attempting to gain unauthorized access by trying multiple password combinations.Although this was a controlled simulation, the detection approach remains the same for real incidents.

 Further investigation would require validating source IP and login origin in a real-world environment.
+This activity would require further validation of source origin and correlation with additional logs in a real-world SOC environment.

 ---